bioexcel/qmmm_bpg/docs/input_preparation/QM_treatment.rst

 EPS_DEFAULT
 -----------

-This is an easy way to set all EPS_xxx to values, which will lead to an energy correct to within this value.
+This parameter provides an easy way to set all the EPS_xxx parameters to values such that the energy will be correct up to this value.
 The default value for this is 1.0E-10.
-Decreasing this increases the accuracy slightly, but will increase the run time.
+Decreasing this value will slightly increase the accuracy of the energy, but will also increase significantly the run time.

 EPS_SCF
 -------

 This sets the target accuracy for the SCF convergence.
 The SCF will be converged when the energy change between two SCF steps is less than this value.
 The default for this value is 1.0E-5.
 It is possible to set different values for the inner and outer SCF loops, however the EPS_SCF of the outer SCF must be smaller than or equal to EPS_SCF of the inner loop.
-As the EPS_SCF of the inner loop determines the value at can be reached in the outer loop.
+In fact the EPS_SCF of the inner loop determines the value that can be reached in the outer loop.

 MAX_SCF
 -------

-In the main SCF section of the input this sets the maximum number of SCF iterations to be performed in the inner SCF loop.
+In the main SCF section of the input this keyword sets the maximum number of SCF iterations to be performed in the inner SCF loop.
-In the OUTER_SCF section this sets the maximum number of outer loops.
-The total number of SCF steps will be  the product of the inner SCF MAX_SCF and the outer SCF MAX_SCF.
+In the OUTER_SCF section this keyword sets the maximum number of outer loops.
+The total number of SCF steps will be at maximum the product of the MAX_SCF for the inner SCF loop and MAX_SCF for the outer SCF loop.

 -----------------
 Troubleshooting